tejasvi-insights/zepto-product-pricing-inventory-analysis/README.md

-# 📊 Zepto Product, Pricing & Inventory Analysis (SQL + Python)
+# 🛒 Zepto Product, Pricing & Inventory Analysis (SQL + Python)

+**Data Quality Investigation | Anomaly Detection | Revenue Analysis**

+---

 ## Overview

-This project analyzes **Zepto product data** using **SQL and Python** to identify pricing inconsistencies, revenue opportunities, and inventory risks.
+Built an end-to-end product catalog analysis on **3,731 SKUs** from Zepto's e-commerce platform to surface pricing anomalies, revenue leakage, and inventory risks using PostgreSQL and Python.

-The analysis reflects a real-world **data analyst workflow**, with SQL used for data validation and business logic, and Python used for visualization.
+This project reflects a real-world **data analyst workflow**: SQL for validation, anomaly detection, and business logic; Python for visualization and insight communication.

 ---

 ## 1. Business Objective

-Analyze Zepto product data to identify:
+Investigate Zepto's product catalog data to answer:
-1. Pricing inconsistencies
+1. Are there pricing inconsistencies or data integrity issues affecting revenue reporting?
-2. Revenue optimization opportunities
+2. Where are the revenue optimization opportunities?
-3. Inventory risks
-4. Discount-driven customer behavior
+3. Which inventory gaps represent measurable revenue risk?
+4. What purchasing behavior patterns can be detected from discount and pricing data?

 ---

 ## 2. Dataset Overview

-- **Source:** Kaggle (originally scraped from Zepto’s public product listings)
+- **Source:** Kaggle (originally scraped from Zepto's public product listings)
 - **Type:** E-commerce product catalog snapshot
+- **Scale:** 3,731 SKUs across multiple categories
 - **Granularity:** One row per SKU (Stock Keeping Unit)

 Each record represents a unique SKU.
-Duplicate product names exist because the same product can appear with different package sizes, weights, discounts, or category placements—a pattern commonly observed in real-world e-commerce catalogs.
+Duplicate product names exist because the same product can appear with different package sizes, weights, discounts, or category placements — a pattern commonly observed in real-world e-commerce catalogs.

 ### Columns
 - `sku_id` – Unique identifier for each product entry (synthetic primary key)